iricehasan/Two-Body-Problem/README.md

 To use the twobody.py script,

-Firstly, you should type in Python interpreter: python twobody.py > results.txt
+Firstly, you should type in:
+python twobody.py > results.txt

 Then, you can plot the output using the plot script by typing: